 Can I contact individual faculty about the CMCB program if I am interested in their work?

 Yes!
 Program faculty are happy to receive emails from prospective trainees and to answer any questions about the work within their laboratory or the program in general.
-Individuals considering applying to the program are strongly encouraged to contact the faculty member directly in which they have potential interest in working with.
+However, it is not required to contact faculty prior to application, and prior correspondence with faculty will not influence the admission decision.

 Can the IELTS be used in place of the TOEFL?